Manta-Network/docs/docs/guides/DolphinPay.md

 - Check that polkadot.js browser extension is installed, and has permission to connect to the Dolphin web app.
 <br/>

+   Click on you Polkadot.Js extension --> click on the ⚙️ icon on the top-right corner --> then click on "Manage Website Access" --> check that            "app.dolphin.manta.network" is set to "Allowed".
+See the image below.

    <div style={{textAlign: 'center'}}>
     <img alt="polkadot-js-allowed" src="/img/guides/polkadot-js-allowed.png" width="70%"/>
    </div>